 Workday’s financial management application is architected to support continuous accounting through its use of in-memory processing and its database structure.
 The structure supports a faster close because it facilitates distributing close-related workloads more evenly over the accounting period than legacy systems that require batch-mode processing.

 I’ve noted that ERP vendors like Workday have added analytics capabilities to complement the core functions of transaction processing and accounting.
 This is why Workday uses the broader term “financial management” to describe its offering.
 The company has been building out its Prism Analytics to provide self-service analytics capabilities to make it easier for users to obtain useful information directly from their system in real time.
-Our Office of Finance research finds that nearly half of companies (48%) say that it’s not easy to get vr_NG_Finance_Analytics_12_timely_data_supports_agility_updatedinformation from their ERP system.
+Our Office of Finance research finds that nearly half of companies (48%) say that it’s not easy to get information from their ERP system.
 One benefit of having analytics built into a financial or human capital management system is that it automates and therefore often speeds up the transformation of data into useful, digestible information.

 Our Next-Generation Finance Analytics benchmark research finds a large majority (86%) of companies saying that they have up-to-date data and respond to changes in business conditions in a coordinated fashion, compared to 38 percent in which most but not all data is current and just 19 percent of those whose data is not up-to-date.
 To facilitate the consumption of this data, Workday offers Livepages, which simplifies the process of assembling visual representations and narratives.
 Livepages are linked to live data so it’s relatively easy to update the numbers and charts of an already-created presentation.
 The company also will offer an enterprise spreadsheet tool, Worksheets, in the next release (due out in fall 2018) to make it possible to work with financial, planning and project data in a familiar grid environment while ensuring data integrity and control.